 Consider the following reasons for contacting your subscriber list via email:

-- keep them informed (new product, website update, etc.)
+- Keep them informed (new products, website updates, etc.)

-- order confirmation (plus order shipped and delivered)
+- The order confirmation (plus the order shipped and delivered)

 Don’t spam your customers.

 Receiving emails too frequently can be a major turn-off for them and cause them to unsubscribe from your list.

 For retail businesses, email marketing had the most significant impact on customer retention rates:

 Not all your current customers are subscribed to your email list.